OlivierLD/raspberry-coffee/SunFlower/README.md

 <!-- ![Wiring](./sunflower_bb.png) -->
 <img src="./sunflower_bb.png" width="640" height="1240">

-Depending of the servos you use, you might want to power the `PCA9685` with its own 5v power supply.
+_Note_: you want to power the `PCA9685` with its own 5v power supply, *not* from the 5v pin of the Raspberry PI!
+That would lead to very un-expected results.
+A good setting would be to power the Raspberry PI _and_ the `PCA9685` from the same source.

 ## At work
 A snapshot of the (optional) ANSI console: